 The Pension Board carries out its role in a cost effective manner, mindful of delivering value for money.
+All costs are met by the Pension Fund.

-During the period 2018/19 the cost of administering the Pension Board was as follows:
+During the period 2019/20 the cost of administering the Pension Board was as follows: